-FRIDAY, MARCH 21 ST , 2025 08:00-09:40 Multiple Sclerosis (MS) HALL A Chairs: Konrad Rejdak, Poland; Jera Kruja, Albania 08:00-08:50 European Charcot Foundation Symposium: Assessment of treatment response in progressive MS 08:00-08:50 The Symposium is dedicated to the Memory of Prof. Giancarlo Comi Capsule: Defining disability progression in MS remains a challenge.
+FRIDAY, MARCH 21 ST , 2025 08:00-09:40 Multiple Sclerosis (MS) HALL A Chairs: Konrad Rejdak, Poland; Jera Kruja, Albania 08:00-08:50 European Charcot Foundation Symposium: Assessment of treatment response in progressive MS 08.00-08.50 The Symposium is dedicated to the Memory of Prof. Giancarlo Comi Capsule : Defining disability progression in MS remains a challenge.
 Universally agree upon criteria are missing.
-More recently the introduction of PIRA, p independent of relapse activity, has complicated matters.
-Disability not related to failed recovery from relapses may conceptually allow definition with n stringency.
+More recently the introduction of PIRA, progression independent of relapse activity, has complicated matters.
+Disability not related to failed recovery from relapses may conceptually allow definition with more stringency.
 However, it remains demanding to capture the entirety of disease activity with high granularity.
-Here we would like to shed light various perspectives and discuss the use of different approaches: clinical measures, neuroimaging and functional tests.
-In all areas significa made over recent years.
+Here we would like to shed light on this issue from various perspectives and discuss the use of different approaches: clinical measures, neuroimaging and functional tests.
+In all areas significant progress has been made over recent years.
 This will be critically assessed.
-08:00-08:10 Moderator: Hans-Peter Hartung, Germany 00.40.00.00 Introduction 08:10-08:20 Clinical measures: Maria Trojano, Italy 08:20:08:30 Neuroimaging: Mike Wattjes, Germany 08:30-08:40 Functional tests: Letizia Leocani, Italy 08:40-08:50 Discussion 08:50-09:40 Epstein-Barr virus (EBV) is a therapeutic target in established MS Capsule: MS is caused by an interplay between environmental and genetic factors.
-Infection with EBV significantly increases the risk of MS indicating that EB be an important factor in development of MS. Molecular mimicry between Epstein-Barr nuclear antigen 1 (EBNA1) and brain G - treat MS by vaccinating against EBV or use antiviral drugs ?
-08:50-09:00 Moderator: Jacek Losy, Poland 08.50-09.00 Introduction and Pre-Debate Voting 09:00:09:15 Yes: Gavin Giovannoni, UK 09:15-09:30 No: Ron Milo, Israel 09:30-09:40 Discussion, Rebuttals and Post-Debate Voting 09:40-10:10 Coffee Break, Exhibition & ePosters Visits 10:10-11:10 Plenary Session HALL A Chairs: Max J. HILZ, USA; Natan Bornstein, Israel 10:10-10:40 Neurology is psychiatry and vice versa - Adam Zeman, UK 10:40-11:10 Apraxia - Amos Korczyn, Israel
+08:00-08:10 Moderator: Maria Trojano, Italy Introduction 08:10-08:20 Clinical measures: Maria Trojano, Italy 08:20:08:30 Neuroimaging: Mike Wattjes, Germany 08:30-08:40 Functional tests: Letizia Leocani, Italy 08:40-08:50 Discussion 08:50-09:40 Epstein-Barr virus (EBV) is a therapeutic target in established MS Capsule: MS is caused by an interplay between environmental and genetic factors.
+Infection with EBV significantly increases the risk of MS indicating that EBV ca be an important factor in development of MS. Molecular mimicry between Epstein-Barr nuclear antigen 1 (EBNA1) and brain G GlialCAM is postulated.
+Could we also treat MS by vaccinating against EBV or use antiviral drugs?
+08:50-09:00 Moderator: Jacek Losy, Poland 00.50 05.00 Introduction and Pre-Debate Voting 09:00:09:15 Yes: Gavin Giovannoni, UK 09:15-09:30 No: Ron Milo, Israel 09:30-09:40 Discussion, Rebuttals and Post-Debate Voting 09:40-10:10 Coffee Break, Exhibition & ePosters Visits 10:10-11:10 Plenary Session HALL A Chairs: Max J. Hilz, USA; Natan Bornstein, Israel 10:10-10:40 Neurology is psychiatry and vice versa - Adam Zeman, UK 10:40-11:10 Apraxia - Amos Korczyn, Israel